madhavi-vulasa/Chatbot_Travel_Final_Project/README.md

 To run the chatbot - rasa shell rasa run actions   command has to be active in another terminal only then rasa shell can interact

-Openai Api key - used to rwetrieve travel itenary information.
+Openai Api key - used to retrieve travel itenary information.